WindSync

 Mozart’s difficulty in classifying the Serenade in C Minor speaks to its weight.
 Dramatic, profound, and at times even ominous, the piece proceeds more like a symphony than like party music.
 Particularly notable are the third movement, a clever canon, and the fourth movement, a virtuosic theme and variations.

-The 1780s were the heyday of Harmoniemusik, small wind bands employed as entertainers by arts patrons like Habsburg Emperor Joseph II, Viennese noble Prince Schwarzenberg, and music connoisseur Prince Aloys Joseph Liechtenstein.
+The 1780s were the heyday of Harmoniemusik, small wind bands employed as entertainers by arts patrons such as Habsburg Emperor Joseph II, Viennese noble Prince Schwarzenberg, and music connoisseur Prince Aloys Joseph Liechtenstein.
 The Serenade in C Minor, scored for pairs of oboes, clarinets, horns, and bassoons, was likely written for one of these Harmoniemusik patrons.
 WindSync performs an arrangement by bassoonist and conductor Mordechai Rechtman, who used both the original score and Mozart’s own quintet arrangement for strings as references.